jrl-umi3218/mc_rtc/doc/tutorials/recipes/fsm-example.md

 2. How to add a GUI element within a state
 3. How to control the flow of transitions from within a state

-This state is defined in `src/states/Door_Initial.cpp` and implements the three required functions `configure`, `start` and `run` and `teardown` function.
+This state is defined in `src/states/Door_Initial.cpp` and overrides the required virtual functions `configure`, `start` and `run` and `teardown` function (see the API documentation of {% doxygen mc_control::fsm::State %}).
 Here, we add a button to the GUI when the state starts.
-When clicked, this button is used to change the state of a boolean `openDoor_`, which is used by the `run` function to determine whether the state has finished, and should trigger a transition.
-When `true`, the state outputs the `OpenDoor` transition, and returns `true` which signifies that it is considered finished and the transition may occur.
+When clicked, this button is used to change the state of a boolean `openDoor_`, which is later used to trigger an "OpenDoor" transition.
+This is achieved by calling `output("OpenDoor")` and returning `true` in the `bool Door_Initial::run` function, which signifies that we consider the state to be completed and that the next transition can occur.
+Note that the the configuration of the transition map determines how this transition occurs (see {% doxygen mc_control::fsm::TransitionMap %}).

 ```cpp
 #include <mc_control/fsm/Controller.h>